-Students are allowed to enroll in no more than two graduate courses before formal admission to a master's program.
-Courses taken before admission must be completed with a grade of B- or better if they are to be applied toward a graduate program.
+Students may elect to enroll in no more than two graduate courses before formal admission to a master's program.
+Courses taken before admission must be completed with a grade of B- (2.70) or better if they are to be applied toward a graduate program.
 Such courses must have been completed no more than five (5) years prior to the date of admission to Framingham State University.
 Exceptions may only be made by the admission committee.
 Students are required to complete the curriculum under the degree program in place when they are admitted.
-Since curriculum changes may occur courses taken prior to matriculation might not apply toward the degree program.
+Since curriculum changes may occur, courses taken prior to matriculation might not apply toward the degree program.
 TRANSFER COURSES:

 Transfer credit for prior graduate coursework completed at another regionally accredited college or university will be considered at the time of admission based on course descriptions and documentation submitted with the student's application.
 Matriculated graduate students are expected to complete all coursework at Framingham State University.
 Under extenuating circumstances, students may request permission to take a course for transfer credit after admission, and must obtain prior approval in writing from both the advisor and the Dean of Graduate Studies.
 Courses accepted in transfer credit must meet the academic criteria established by Framingham State University.
 Transfer credit is limited to two (2) graduate courses and must have been completed with a grade of B (3.0 on a 4.0 scale) or better provided they were earned no more than five (5) years prior to the date of admission to Framingham State University.
 Exceptions may only be made by the admissions committee.
-Transfer credit will be allowed on a course basis as opposed to a credit hour basis.
-(An exception is the Master of Arts in Counseling Psychology where licensure requirements mandate the acceptance of only four-semester hour courses.)
+Transfer credit will be allowed on a course basis.
+An exception is the program in Counseling Psychology where licensure requirements mandate the acceptance of only four-semester hour courses.
 Students wishing to transfer courses valued at less than three-semester hours may do so but in a ratio that guarantees that the equivalent credit hours of the transfer courses equal or exceed those of Framingham State University courses replaced.
 Transfer credit will not be given for life experiences, noncredit or undergraduate educational experiences.
 Professional development courses, even at the graduate level, will not be accepted in transfer toward a master's degree.
 ENTRANCE EXAMINATIONS Where required by the program, applicants must submit an official copy of the results of the Graduate Management Admission Test (GMAT), Graduate Record Examination (GRE), or Miller Analogies Test (MAT) take within the last five years.
 Most programs do not require the GRE or MAT for students who have already earned a master's degree.
 TOEFL scores are required of candidates seeking admission from non-English speaking countries.
 The TOEFL may be waived if the applicant has attended an American college and university and successfully completed at least two full academic years.
 Specific test requirements are stated under each program in this catalog.
-PROVISIONAL ADMISSIONS Students who do not currently meet admission standards may be eligible for provisional admission.
-Provisional admission occurs after the student has made application for admission and has been reviewed by the appropriate departmental admission committee.
-Under these circumstances, the committee would identify specific courses for the student to take and the criteria of performance that the student will be required to meet in order to be formally admitted.
-MATRICULATION AND INACTIVE STATUS Non-Matriculated Students Non-matriculated students may enroll in no more than two graduate courses before formal admission to a master's program.
-Since curriculum changes occur, students are advised that courses taken prior to matriculation may not always apply to the degree program in place once students are accepted.
-Matriculated Students Matriculated students have met all admission requirements of the graduate program and have received a letter of acceptance from the University.
-Only students who accept the offer of admission and enroll in the semester for which they were admitted will be considered fully matriculated.
-Inactive Students All continuing matriculated graduate students (not newly matriculated) must enroll in at least one course in the fall and spring semesters in order to remain active in their program.
-Students matriculated in the Master of Arts, Counseling Psychology and the Master of Business Administration must enroll in at least one course during the summer.
-If a student elects to take a semester off, a formal Leave of Absence Application must be submitted two weeks prior to the semester and approved by the Office of Graduate Studies.
-A student who does not request a leave of absence and elects not to enroll in at least one course during the fall and spring (and summer for students matriculated in the Master of Arts, Counseling Psychology and Master of Business Administration) will become inactive at the University.
-To view the full Graduate Leave of Absence Policy, please refer to the Graduate Policy section of this catalog.
-Inactive students must apply for re-admission prior to the start of the semester when seeking to return to active status.
-Students returning to a program after being away for more than two consecutive semesters (excluding summer) are subject to the new program requirements upon their return.
-TIME LIMITS First Course Registration Graduate students admitted to a master's program must enroll in courses in the semester in which they were admitted.
-If a student chooses not to enroll, he/she may defer admission for up to two semesters, not including summer.
-Completion of Programs of 10 courses or less:
+READMISSION POLICY: